-Welcome to the 11th year of the Music Program!
+Welcome to the 12th year of the Music Program!
 Our most important goal is to foster enjoyment for learning music in an uncompetitive yet challenging environment.
 We encourage our students to compose songs, write lyrics or suggest existing songs they would like to learn as well explore music theory, history and different genres.
 As you can see on this website, we are a highly visible and audible part of the Yarraville West Primary community!
-The recording and concerts in term 4 every year are fantastic experiences for students.
+The recording and concerts in term 4 every year are a fantastic musical experience for students.

 Due to the ever growing student numbers at YWPS, there is only a limited number of vacancies.
 Student placement will be according to age and teacher availability.